joja4479/joja4479.github.io/README.md

 **Goal:** Analyse my spending habits to assist in creating a budget.

 **Description:** In order to create a budget, I am looking at my spending habits over the last two years to determine where I can cut back and save money.
 The data was downloaded from my bank's website as .csv files which I imported into a Pandas dataframe for analysis.
+I then visualize the data using Tableau to create a dashboard.

 **[An Analysis of My Golf Game](https://github.com/joja4479/GolfGameAnalysis/tree/main)** _(in progress)_